sharpedge74-cmyk/small-suggestions/convert-xlsx-to-csv.md

   "@context": "https://schema.org",
   "@type": "HowTo",
   "name": "How to Convert XLSX to CSV",
-  "description": "Follow these steps to convert Excel XLSX files to CSV format using Small Suggestions’ online converter.", "step": [
+  "description": "Follow these steps to convert Excel XLSX files to CSV format using Reptile Birds’ online converter.", "step": [
     { "@type": "HowToStep", "name": "Upload Excel File", "text": "Click the Upload Excel button and choose your XLSX or XLS file." }, { "@type": "HowToStep", "name": "Preview Data", "text": "Once uploaded, preview the Excel content in the table view for accuracy." },